 An artifact, whether a Hopi urn, a Maori carving, or an Edo period woodblock print is a tangible representation of the culture which produced it.
 Languages, both living and intangible by nature, are even more fragile, and therefore more precious cultural artifacts.
-It is in the same custodial spirit that we seek to showcase and preserve individual languages and the very cultures from which they sprang, without regard with political considerations that often attend questions of ethnicity.
+It is in the same custodial spirit that we seek to showcase and promote individual languages and the very cultures from which they sprang, without regard with political considerations that often attend questions of ethnicity.

-Friendly Borders strives to preserve ancient and modern cultures and languages around the world.
+Friendly Borders strives to promote ancient and modern cultures and languages around the world.
 Our small but dynamic and dedicated staff is particularly concerned about cultures that are being threatened by the inroads of modernization and could disappear in the near future due to assimilation.

 Founded in 2004, Friendly Borders has set a number of ambitious goals itself, with the aim of protecting world cultures and languages from extinction.